 According to Experian, there are two steps you can take if your utility accounts are not being recognized by its Boost program.
 But don’t ignore other ways to add positive data to your credit report and boost your score.

-We contacted Experian to find out what a consumer can do if his utility accounts are not recognized by Boost.
-Company spokesman Greg Young said in an e-mail there are two steps you can take.
+We contacted Experian to find out what a consumer can do if their utility accounts are not recognized by Boost.
+Company spokesperson Greg Young said there are two steps you can take.

 If your utility bill is not identified, Boost will take you through a question-and-answer session that helps determine if the bill is eligible, Young said.

 “For example, the individual may not have made three payments to the account in question in the last six months,” he said.
 “Also, sometimes a municipality is the payee, and the bills or payments may not be recognized because they can’t be distinguished from other payments to that municipality,” such as trash, water or traffic tickets.